 - You can easily adjust the number of servings for this recipe.
 For each 5- to 6-ounce salmon fillet, you will need 1 clove of garlic, 1 tablespoon of minced parsley, and 1 scant tablespoon of extra-virgin olive oil (or melted butter).

 - If desired, you may swap fresh minced dill (or other fresh minced herbs) for up to half of the parsley.

-- Salmon will look opaque and flake easily with a fork when cooked through.
+- Oven baked salmon will look opaque and flake easily with a fork when cooked through.
 Using a thermometer is the most foolproof way to know that fish has reached temperature.
 Again, the USDA recommends a safe temperature of 145°F for salmon, but if you prefer it less cooked, that's up to you.

 - Feel free to squeeze lemon wedges over the fillets before serving.